DesenTao/baty.net-hugo/content/lifestack/index.md

 ## Photography
 ### Software
 - [Capture One][captureone] – Photo library and Raw file editor.
+- Apple Photos - For iPhone shots and keepers exported from Capture One
 - [Photo Mechanic][photomechanic] – Ingesting, tagging, renaming photos from
   cards.
 Nothing is faster or easier.
 I’d like to not need it, but trying to caption and tag dozens of photos at a time is an exercise in frustration in